angular-ui/AngularJS-sublime-package/README.md

 **Definition Lookups**

 Quickly find your directives/filters/modules/factories via the quick_panel.
-Once your project has been indexed *(this happens each time you open your project up in Sublime Text and could take a few secs depending on size of project)* you can use the keyboard shortcut `super+ctrl+l` to open a quick_panel search.
+Once your project has been indexed, by either executing the command 'AngularJS: Rebuild Search Index' or executing the shortcut for the first time, you can use the keyboard shortcut `super+ctrl+l` to open a quick_panel search.

 Currently the way this works is that you're defintions will need to be setup in one of the following two formats.